isomerpages/mlaw-marketingshopfront/_why-singapore/0-why-resolve-commercial-disputes-in-sg.md

 ---
-title: Why Resolve Disputes in Singapore
+title: Why Resolve Commercial Disputes in Singapore
-permalink: /why-singapore/why-resolve-disputes-in-singapore/
+permalink: /why-singapore/why-resolve-commercial-disputes-in-singapore/
 ---

 *Note: Video for illustrative purposes, will explore possibility of embedding the new DR video on this page*